nazdridoy/inferoxy-hub/README.md

 4. **Automatic Rotation**: HF-Inferoxy handles token rotation and error management

 ### Chat Assistant
-1. **Model Selection**: Choose any HuggingFace model with optional provider specification
+1. **Model Selection**: Choose any HuggingFace model and select a provider from the dropdown (default: Auto)
 2. **Conversation**: Engage in natural conversations with streaming responses
 3. **Customization**: Adjust the AI's personality with system messages and parameters